dominicgerman/DevOps-Roadmap/static-site-server/README.md

 sudo chmod -R 755 /var/www/html
 ```

 If you want to run `deploy.sh` yourself, you'll want to change those permissions on whatever vps you have.
-You'll also want a .env file with two variables ($SSH_KEY_PATH and $REMOTE_HOST) set to the ssh key path for your local machine and the the ip address for you remote server.
+You'll also want a .env file with two variables ($SSH_KEY_PATH and $REMOTE_HOST) set to the ssh key path you use to connect to the server from your local machine and the the ip address for your remote server.